Melaku05/Django-w3school-project/documet.md

-# COnfigration and Setup  env for django project
+# Configration and Setup  env for django project

 ## Install python3 and Pip
 check python and pip install in the machine by using